-Because salt accumulation at absorbers is a critical factor in lowering the performance of evaporators during solar interfacial evaporation [39-41], we conducted a long-term simulated seawater (5 wt% NaCl solution) evaporation experiment for 8 h in the laboratory.
-As shown in Fig. 5(a), the salt gradually accumulated on the surface of the 8-WCSY-F-based evaporator, in which two water paths wicked water to its top for solar evaporation.
-The WCSY-Fbased evaporator with different water paths is denoted as the
+Because salt accumulation at absorbers is a critical factor in lowering the performance of evaporators during solar interfacial evaporation [39-41], we conducted a long-term simulated seawater (5 wt% NaCl solution) evaporation experiment for 8 h in the

 Fig. 5.
 The durable salt-rejection of the fabric-based evaporator. (a) Photographs of the 2P-8-WCSY-F and 4P-8-WCSY-F over time when treating 5 wt% NaCl solution (the WCSY-F-based evaporator with different water paths is denoted as the XP-8-WCSY-F-based evaporator, where X is the number of water paths).
 Scale bar: 1 cm.
-Schematic of the salt crystallization in the (b) 2P-8-WCSY-F and (c) 4P-8-WCSY-F. (d) Mass losses and evaporation rates of the 2P-8-WCSY-F and 4P-8-WCSY-F over 8 hours.
+Schematic of the salt crystallization in the (b) 2P-8-WCSY-F and (c) 4P-8-WCSY-F. (d) Mass losses and evaporation rates of the 2P-8-WCSY-F and 4P-8-WCSY-F over eight hours.